Exodus (2024 film)

 Exodus is a UK production dramatic film simultaneously released on digital platforms on 20 June 2025.
-The film explores universal themes such as media censorship, state-controlled information manipulation, and social polarization, focusing on the shared human plight of individuals from different social strata in the face of war, oppression, and migration.
+The film depicts the experiences of an academic, a police officer, and a Kurdish artist who flee Turkey after the 2016 coup attempt.

 Plot

 Exodus portrays the intertwined journeys of an academic, a police officer, and a Kurdish artist who become targets of escalating political repression in Turkey following the 2016 Turkish coup attempt.
 Labeled as "terrorists" by the state, the three protagonists are forced to abandon their families and flee the country through illegal means, living under the constant threat of arrest and imprisonment.

 Their escape paths converge at a safehouse near the Greek border, where they encounter each other along with other displaced individuals, including Yazidi and Congolese refugees.
 Together, they navigate a perilous human smuggling network while confronting both their personal traumas and the authoritarian regime they are fleeing.
 The film highlights their shared struggle for justice, human rights, and freedom.

-Through these intersecting narratives, Exodus delivers a broader critique of authoritarian governance, exploring state control over the judiciary and media, the systematic silencing of dissent, and growing polarization in society.
-While rooted in the Turkish context, the film adopts a universal perspective, reflecting similar repressive conditions experienced in other parts of the world.
-Central to the narrative is the search for safety, dignity, and justice by those forced into exile.

 Background

 Exodus is a film inspired by real-life events that took place in Turkey between 2016 and 2023, particularly in the aftermath of the failed coup attempt in July 2016.
 Following the coup attempt, the Turkish government declared a state of emergency and issued emergency decrees that led to the closure of more than 2,000 institutions allegedly linked to the Gülen movement.
 These institutions included schools, universities, hospitals, media outlets, and humanitarian organizations.

-More than 1.6 million people were investigated based on criteria not defined in law.
+More than 3 million people were investigated for terrorism charges based on criteria not defined in law.
 Tens of thousands, including journalists, academics, bureaucrats, and judges, were detained or arrested.
 In response to increasing political repression after the 2016 coup attempt, over 230,000 Turkish citizens had their passports revoked by authorities, with tens of thousands—many of them alleged members of the Gülen movement—reportedly leaving the country through irregular means to seek asylum in various European countries.
 Both government and migration research reports indicate that the majority of post-2016 Turkish asylum cases in European countries involved individuals facing state persecution linked to alleged Gülenist ties.

 Exodus depicts the personal stories of individuals who were forced to flee Turkey under these conditions, offering a cinematic portrayal of political persecution and mass displacement.